-Just send us your scanned transcript and we’ll let you know — within 48 hours (weekends excluded) — what will transfer, for how many credits, and for which equivalent courses.
+Just send us your scanned transcript and we’ll let you know — within 48 hours (weekends and holidays excluded) — what will transfer, for how many credits, and for which equivalent courses.

 There’s no application fee to have us evaluate your transcript.
 Just send it to us first.
 Fast, Free and Easy!

 Note: The University of Maine at Farmington CEEB Code is 3506

 Each UMaine System campus has a distinctive mission and achieves its educational goals in somewhat different ways.
 The new Transfer Guides Tool is a quick and clean way to help you see how your coursework at other Maine colleges and universities may fit into a Farmington degree program.
 We encourage you to use the new Transfer Guides Tool.

 Every student who completes the General Education Block at a UMaine System campus can now transfer that school’s Gen Ed Block to Farmington for General Education credits at UMF — no matter which UMaine System campus you attend.
 Making it even easier to get here from there.

 The UMaine System General Education Transfer Block is a minimum of 35 credits of coursework defined by each institution, with grades of C- or higher in all courses.